2020, a year of reading - Tech leadership, software architecture, mathematical thinking, algorithms and XP

 Grokking algorithms

-Grokking algorithms [6] was a book for remembering classical algorithms and implementation that as a programmers we use everyday without noticing it.
-Aditya depicts the algorithms in a visual fashion, transforming the book a choice for first year Computer Science students(and of course, experienced developers that might want a refresher on the subject).
+Grokking algorithms [6] was a book for remembering classical algorithms and implementation that as programmers we use every day without noticing it.
+Aditya visually depicts the algorithms, transforming the book into a choice for first-year Computer Science students(and of course, experienced developers who might want a refresher on the subject).

 Extreme programming explained